Liturgical Colour: Green.

 The readings on this page are from the Jerusalem Bible, which is used at Mass in most of the English-speaking world.
-The New American Bible readings, which are used at Mass in the United States, cannot be shown here for copyright reasons, but the Universalis downloads do contain them.
+The New American Bible readings, which are used at Mass in the United States, are available in the Universalis apps, programs and downloads.

 You can also view this page without the Greek text.

 Copyright © 1996-2020 Universalis Publishing Limited: see www.universalis.com.
 Scripture readings from the Jerusalem Bible are published and copyright © 1966, 1967 and 1968 by Darton, Longman & Todd, Ltd and Doubleday, a division of Random House, Inc, and used by permission of the publishers.
 Text of the Psalms: Copyright © 1963, The Grail (England).
 Used with permission of A.P.
 Watt Ltd. All rights reserved.